mathworks-ref-arch/matlab-production-server-on-kubernetes/README.md

 ## Quick Start
 The Quick Start option is recommended for the following cases:
-* You are deploying MATLAB Production Server R2024b or newer
+* You are deploying MATLAB Production Server R2024b or newer.
-* You don't require significant changes to the Helm chart
+* You don't require significant changes to the Helm chart.
-* You are not running MATLAB Production server on Kubernetes as part of a CI/CD workflow For CI/CD workflows, we recommend that you cache docker images in your private container registry.
-For more complex workflows, use the [Deployment Steps](#Deployment-Steps)
+* For CI/CD workflows, we recommend that you retag and cache docker images in your private container registry.

 The Quick Start option only requires you to download a single file, rather than cloning the full GitHub repository.
 For more complex workflows, use the [Deployment Steps](#Deployment-Steps)